 - over 1,000 Australian and Vietnamese government scholarships awarded for studying agriculture and related fields in Australian universities

-Australia in Vietnam Agriculture Strategy
+- launching the Australia in Vietnam Agriculture Strategy

 - a Strategic Partnership signed by Prime Ministers' Turnbull and Phuc in Canberra.